skunkworxdark/prompt-tools/README.md

 # Prompt-tools-nodes
 A set of InvokeAI nodes that add general prompt manipulation tools.
+These where written to accompany the PromptsFromFile node and other prompt generation nodes.

 Currently contains 4 nodes:- PromptJoin, PromptReplace, PromptSpiltNeg and PromptsToFile